OctopusDeploy/blog/blog/2020-01/octopus-release-2019.12-lts/index.md

 [Learn more](https://octopus.com/docs/deployment-process/operations-runbooks)

-## Jenkins Plugin
+## Jenkins plugin

 ![Octopus Deploy Jenkins plugin](octopus-deploy-jenkins-plugin.png)

-This release also includes our official Octopus Deploy Jenkins plugin has shipped and it’s now available to install or update (if you’re currently running the community plugin) from the Jenkins plugin repository.
+This release also includes our official Octopus Deploy Jenkins plugin, which has shipped and is now available to install or update (if you’re currently running the community plugin) from the Jenkins’ plugin repository.
 This plugin builds upon the fantastic community plugin maintained by [Brian Adriance](https://github.com/badriance) and other contributors.

 With this release, you can now integrate your Jenkins builds with Octopus deployments including the following tasks: